edelabar/ericdelabar.com/_posts/outdated/2008-05-26-sometimes-you-should-just-say-no.markdown

 ---
 layout: post
-title: Sometimes You Should Just Say No by Eric DeLabar
+title: Sometimes You Should Just Say No
 metadesc:
 class: post disclaimer
 changefreq: never
 priority: 0.4
-category: outdated
+categories: [outdated, soap box, thoughts, view from the trenches]
 ---
-# Sometimes You Should Just Say No!

 Every time I read a new post on [Andy Rutledge's blog Design View](http://www.andyrutledge.com/) I feel the need to comment.
 Andy has made the decision to not allow comments on his site so instead I'll comment here.
 The latest article on Design View is about [Pre-Bid Discussions](http://www.andyrutledge.com/pre-bid-discussions.php),